jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     TypeError: for_loop() takes 0 positional arguments but 1 was given

-* I change the signature of the function to take in an input argument
+* I change the signature of the function to take input

   .. code-block:: python